Local rigidity of weak or no hyperbolicity algebraic actions: Conjugacy problem and linearization

-\subsection{Conjugacy problem and linearization}
+\section{Conjugacy problem and linearization}

-The main part of the proof of our theorem is carried out via a KAM-type iteration scheme.
-Now we proceed to deduce linearized conjugacy equation over $\alpha_A$.
-We follow the procedure outlined in a general form in \cite{dk11}.
-The results in this part are valid for general algebraic actions.
+In this part we deduce linearized conjugacy equation over $\alpha_A$.
+We follow the procedure outlined in a general form in \cite{DK-parabolic}.
+The results in this part are valid for general abelian algebraic actions.
 Let $\mathcal{X}=\GG/\Gamma$, where $\Gamma$ is an irreducible cocompact lattice in $\GG$.

 Let $\text{Vect}^\infty(\mathcal{X})$ be the space of $C^\infty$ vector fields on $\mathcal{X}$.
 Suppose $E=\{E_1,\cdots,E_d\}$ is a set of generators of $\text{Lie}(A)$.
 We can identify $E_i$ with an element of $\text{Vect}^\infty(\mathcal{X})$ such that $E=\{E_1,\cdots,E_d\}$ generate $\alpha_A$.
 A smooth $A$-perturbation $\tilde{\alpha}_A$ of the action $\alpha_A$ is generated by commuting vector fields $\tilde{E}=E+\mathfrak{p}=\{E_1+\mathfrak{p}_1,\cdots,E_d+\mathfrak{p}_d\}$, where $\mathfrak{p}_i\in \text{Vect}^\infty(\mathcal{X})$, $1\leq i\leq d$.